 We like PNC’s unsecured personal loan options because it comes with extremely low rates for borrowers with great credit.
 You also get a loan with no origination fee and the ability to tailor your loan amount and payoff date to your needs.
 Finally, PNC makes it easy to apply for their unsecured personal loans online and from the comfort of your home.
-You also get a 0.25% discount on your rate if your set up automatic payments from a PNC checking account.

 Here’s an example of how an unsecured personal loan from PNC might look once you enter your ZIP code to see rates in your area:

 PNC Personal Loans: What to Watch Out For